 Lis Burgess Jones

-Lis Burgess Jones joined the Board in 2009 following a 35-year Nursing career in the NHS, primarily in Central London Mental Health Services.
-Lis retired as a full time Director at Camden & Islington Mental Health Foundation Trust in 2009, and is currently part time Director of Nursing at the Tavistock & Portman NHS Foundation Trust.
-She currently chairs the Board’s Quality, Safety & Risk Committee and is a member of the Board’s Development and Remuneration Committee.
+Lis Burgess Jones became Chair of Trustees in May 2018.
+She joined the Board in 2009 following a 35-year nursing career in the NHS, primarily in Central London mental health services.
+Lis retired as a full time Director of Nursing at Camden & slington Mental Health Foundation Trust in 2009 and took up a role as Director of Nursing at the Tavistock & Portman NHS Foundation Trust in 2010.
+She remained there for six years before leaving the NHS in December 2016.
+She has chaired the NLH Board’s Quality, Safety & Risk Committee for the last seven years and currently Chairs the Board Development and Remuneration Committee.

 Lesley Ann Nash